Social Service Worker

 - SOCI1007 Sociological Foundations of Social Service Work

-- This course is designed to help participants recognize diverse needs and experiences of individuals, groups, families and communities in the context of social policy, political, social and/or economic systems and their impacts on service delivery.
+- This course is designed for the learner to examine the diverse needs and experiences of all individuals, families, groups, and communities in the context of social policy, political/social/historical, and economic systems.
+The learner will be able to identify and address their impact on service delivery in adherence to the social service worker standards of practice.

 - SSWP1010 Theory of Relationship Development

-- The ability to work effectively in a team-oriented social service environment is an essential aspect of human service work and a critical employability skill.
-This course introduces learners to the theory of group work using an experiential approach.
-The structured learning experiences will enable learners to develop their group skills and become proactive and productive members of a team.
+- This course is designed for the learner to develop respectful, collaborative, and interpersonal relationships to work effectively in a team-oriented social service environment.
+The learner will be introduced to the theory of group work using an experiential approach.
+The structured learning experiences will enable learners to develop their group skills and become productive members of a team.
+The learner will be able to identify strategies and approaches to implement and maintain holistic self-care as a member of a human service profession.

 - First Year - Semester Two